 ‘Can receding gums be reversed?‘ is a question a lot of people with this problem are wondering.

-In the simplest words, no, receding gums cannot be reversed; nor can they grow back.
-Once your gum tissue is damaged due to for example, periodontitis, it is impossible to grow it back.
+In short, no, receding gums cannot be reversed; nor can they grow back.
+Once your gum tissue is damaged due to periodontitis, for example, it is impossible to grow it back.

-However, with the help of various gum recession treatment options, we can definitely stop further progression.
-There are some natural remedies that can help soothe the underlying condition and may stop further advancement of this issue that we will discuss in the next section.
+However, with the help of various gum recession treatment options, you can definitely stop further progression.
+There are also some natural remedies that may help soothe the underlying condition and stop further advancement of this issue that we will discuss in the next section.

 Natural remedies for receding gums

-According to some research, eucalyptus oil acts as an anti-inflammatory agent and stimulates new gum tissue, thereby maintaining appropriate oral health and stopping gums from receding.
+- Eucalyptus oil: According to some research, eucalyptus oil acts as an anti-inflammatory agent.

 How to stop receding gums from getting worse